TheJupiterDev/mDirt/README.md

 - Error Handling

 ### Known Issues
-There are no placing sounds, this will be fixed soon.
-The tooltips in the app look bad.
-This is being fixed.
-The break particles are not from the custom block, but from the base block. _This will be fixed if possible._
+The break particles are not from the custom block, but from the base block.
+I sadly cannot do anything about this, it is a limitation in Datapacks.

 The tool was made entirely by me, but the method for adding custom blocks was developed by https://youtube.com/@WASDBuildTeam and improved upon by me!